Yoweri Museveni - Uganda's president profiled

 But his critics say Mr Museveni has become just another "Big Man".

-Ahead of the 2006 vote, Dr Besigye was accused of treason and rape - charges he maintains were politically motivated and which the courts have since dismissed.
+Ahead of the 2006 vote, Mr Besigye was accused of treason and rape - charges he maintains were politically motivated and which the courts have since dismissed.

-Mr Museveni's government accuses Dr Besigye, who once served as the president's physician when they were fighting President Milton Obote's government in the early 1980s, of trying to organise an Egypt-style uprising.
+Mr Museveni's government accuses Mr Besigye, who once served as the president's physician when they were fighting Milton Obote's government in the early 1980s, of trying to organise a popular uprising.

 The mood of the donors was captured by rock-star-turned-campaigner Sir Bob Geldof's outburst at the 2005 launch of the African Commission report: "Get a grip Museveni.
 Your time is up, go away," he said.

-But oil has now been discovered in Uganda, prompting Mr Museveni to say Uganda would soon be able to do without the pesky donors.
+But oil was then discovered in Uganda, prompting Mr Museveni to say Uganda would soon be able to do without the pesky donors.

-He told the BBC's Focus on Africa programme this year that one of his goals was to "liberate ourselves from foreign control".
+He told the BBC's Focus on Africa programme in 2011 that one of his goals was to "liberate ourselves from foreign control".

 Yoweri Kaguta Museveni was born in 1944 into a family of cattle keepers in Ankole, western Uganda.